THE URANIAN INSTITUTE

 However, if one wants to stick with Witte's early methods and use house systems, one has a right to do so -- no one is forcing anyone to abandon historical methods if the compulsion is felt to keep them, whether it seems logical or not, and top astrological organizations continue to promote them for various and sundry reasons, possibly one of which is the following.
-Houses bridge Uranian Astrology with conventional mainstream astrology and astrologers, and they keep Uranian Astrology and Uranian Astrologers from being isolated in a separate world as long as traditional methods remain popular.
+Houses bridge Uranian Astrology with conventional pop astrology and astrologers, and they keep Uranian Astrology and Uranian Astrologers from being isolated in a separate world as long as those traditional methods remain popular.
 In addition, many people in various fields feel a compulsion to preserve tradition, in that maybe it has some sacred and indispensible or even religious value of some sort.
 'Fundamentalist' Christians prefer that creationism rather than evolution be taught in schools, promote debatable translations of translations of human authors written in a third historical language as 'the Word of God' to be pontificated.
 Such issues or refusal to acknowledge the fallibility of traditions came up when the Gauquelins and John Addey found no convincing evidence for many popular conventional methods, and many astrologers felt that astrology was being taken away from them and put in the hands of "evil scientists" with "no ethics" -- although there is a far higher percentage of criminals among adherents of religion than there are adherents of science.
-It reminds the author of the times when people thought automobiles were evil because they scared the horses on the streets, or that daylight-saving time would lead to communism.
-While a generic social code of ethics drawn from other related sciences is indeed important for astrology, infusion of religion risks the ethical problems that have routinely plagued religions (i.e. holy wars, ruthless persecution of non-adherents, or genocide committed on "infidels" and "untouchables" -- crimes no less "evil" or common than those of unethical scientists -- plus the perpetuation of superstition and belief in things for which there is no proof).
+It reminds the author of the times when people thought automobiles were evil because they scared the horses on the streets, or that daylight-saving time was causal to communism.
+While a generic social code of ethics drawn from other related sciences is indeed important for astrology, infusion of religion risks the ethical problems that have routinely plagued religions (i.e. holy wars, violent persecution of non-adherents, or genocide committed on "infidels" and "untouchables" -- crimes no less "evil" or common than those of unethical scientists -- plus the perpetuation of superstition and belief in things for which there is no proof).